Clarity Insolvency

 Bankruptcy

-A formal legal process that clears most unsecured debts, giving you a fresh start when there is no realistic way to repay what you owe.
+Bankruptcy is a formal legal process that clears most unsecured debts when there is no realistic way to repay what you owe.

 • Most unsecured debts cleared at the end